Connect with others who understand.

 Powered By

-If you’re living with multiple sclerosis (MS) and you experience mysterious leg pain, you’re not alone.
 “What does it mean if I have leg pain that feels like a bruise, but no bruising is evident?” one MyMSTeam member asked.
+If you’re living with multiple sclerosis (MS) and experience mysterious leg pain, you’re not alone.

-Multiple sclerosis is a neurological condition that can send random and painful messages between the brain and the body — sometimes for no external reason.
-While MS is best known for causing muscle spasticity, tingling, chronic pain, the “MS hug,” numbness, and fatigue, it also causes people to experience paresthesia — altered sensations.
+MS is a neurological condition that can send random and painful messages between the brain and the body — sometimes for no reason.
+Although MS is best known for causing muscle spasticity, tingling, chronic pain, the “MS hug,” numbness, and fatigue, it also causes people to experience paresthesia — altered sensations.
+When you have leg soreness without a bruise, it may be challenging to determine whether what you’re experiencing is one of the signs of MS.

 Read on to better understand the “invisible bruise” sensation and how to tell if you’re experiencing paresthesia.